 Important to note: A referral can only be made by the school.
 If a student attends a therapeutic day school or you are a Community Resource Agency, then the home school district would need to refer the student.

-We look forward to working with you and your school this year.
-Please feel free to call Director Monika Schwander at 847-223-3400, ext.
-224 with any ideas, questions, or concerns.
+We look forward to working with you this school year.
+Please feel free to call Molly Ryan at (224) 504-2370 with any questions or concerns.